 If it was up to me.
 I would charge nothing and just walk around taking pictures for free!
 But my business couldn’t sustain itself that way, could it?

-ShootProof: But there are so many cheap photographers out there.
-How do you know those cheap photographers aren’t thriving?
+SP: So how do you know that those cheap photographers aren’t thriving?

 But here’s the thing: this photographer was NOT in the same market as me.

-Out of curiosity, I went to that photographer’s Facebook page; they didn’t even have a website.
+Out of curiosity, I went to that photographer’s Facebook page; they didn’t have a website.
 I could tell they were shooting with a consumer-level camera—still learning and growing.
 There was no way could they were running an actual business: filing taxes, paying for insurance, investing in the latest editing software, etc.

-Honestly, I wanted to email this person and give them a free coaching session, but the last thing I would want to do is hurt someone’s feelings.
+Honestly, I wanted to email that person and give them a free coaching session!

-I shot my first wedding for $500, which included all-day coverage and the rights to all the digital images; and my first photography website was hideous—I mean, why didn’t anyone tell me it was ugly?!
+KRISTY: Consider this: I shot my first wedding for $500, which included all-day coverage and the rights to all the digital files.
+And my first photography website was hideous—I mean, why didn’t anyone tell me it was ugly?!

-KRISTY: I’m going to break down the cost of an example mini session since that’s what we discussed earlier.
+KRISTY: I’m going to break down the cost of a mini session as an example.

 First of all, from your client’s perspective, a mini session has to have value.
 So let’s say your regular session fee is $200/hour, and you charge $65 per digital download.

-You can offer mini sessions at this reduced price, however, because you’re booking back-to-back sessions at the same location.
-(And for families, 20 minutes is usually plenty of time to get great photos of energetic kids.)
+You can offer mini sessions at this reduced price, however, because you’ve booked back-to-back sessions at one location.

-ShootProof: So what are you actually earning from this hypothetical $425 mini session?
+SP: Okay, so what do you actually profit from this hypothetical $425 mini session?